kannanjayachandran/Full-Stack-Data-Science/02 Python Programming/Python I.md

 Using `with` ensures that files are automatically closed after the code block is executed, even if an exception occurs.

 > **Context managers** in Python are objects that define a runtime context for use with the `with` statement.
 They provide a mechanism for **automatically managing resources**, ensuring that setup and cleanup operations are performed correctly, even if errors occur within the code block.
-Once we cover OOP, we will come back to Context managers in depth.

 ### Working with File Paths